Date amended:

 Concussion is a temporary disturbance of brain function caused by an acute trauma.
 The trauma is usually directly to the head.
 Concussion may also occur from indirect or transmitted forces to the brain (resulting in acceleration, deceleration or rotation of the brain within the skull) without a direct blow to the head.

 Concussion may also be described as a mild traumatic brain injury.
-More significant brain damage from trauma is covered by separate SOPs for ‘moderate to severe traumatic brain injury’.
+More significant brain damage from a single trauma is covered by separate SOPs for ‘moderate to severe traumatic brain injury’.

 Concussion symptoms typically resolve within 2 weeks.
-In a minority of cases symptoms may persist.
-Any symptoms contended as due to a mild traumatic brain injury and persisting beyond three months are not covered by the concussion SOP.
+Symptoms may persist in a minority of cases.
+However, the SOPs for concussion may or may not apply in cases where symptoms are attributed to a mild traumatic brain injury and persist beyond three months.
+In such instances, there are other SOPs which may be able to be considered.
 See comments section, below.

 Confirming the diagnosis